kcallin/haka-mqtt/doc/source/reactor_lifecycle.rst

 Terminate
 ==========

-A ``terminate`` call prompty closes all haka-mqtt reactor resources and places the reactor into a ``stopped`` state.
+A :meth:`haka_mqtt.reactor.Reactor.terminate` call prompty closes all haka-mqtt reactor resources and places the reactor into a ``stopped`` state.
 All schedule deadlines are promptly cancelled.
 All socket resources are promptly closed.
 Any asynchronous hostname lookups are cancelled.
 "Prompt" in this case